-We may, even before an opinion under rule 13(1) is issued, send to the applicant our observations on the suitability of the regulations and the application in general.
-We may specify a period of time during which the applicant may respond to such observations, which period is extendible under rule 94(1)(b).
+We may, even before an opinion under rule 13(1) is issued, send to the applicant our observations on the application and the suitability of the regulations.
+We may specify a period of time during which the applicant may respond to any of the observations, which period is extendable under rule 94(1)(b).
 The applicant may respond by modifying the Regulations or amending the application under section 46 of the Ordinance as appropriate (rule 100(2)).

 We will examine the application and the regulations filed, and consider whether the requirements for registering the mark as a collective mark are met.
-We will then issue an opinion under rule 13(1).
-If there are objections, for example, under the absolute or relative grounds, as well as under Schedule 3, they will be dealt with in the same opinion.
-We will give the applicant an opportunity to make representations or to file amended regulations within 6 months (section 7(2) of Schedule 3; rules 13(2) and 100(3)).
-The Registrar, on the request of the applicant before the expiry of the six-month period, may extend the six-month period for one further period of 3 months (rules 13(3) and 101(4)).
+We will then issue an opinion under rule 13(1) if there are objections, for example, under the absolute or relative grounds, as well as under Schedule 3.
+We will give the applicant an opportunity to make representations, make a request to amend the application under section 46, or to file amended regulations within 6 months (section 7(2) of Schedule 3; rules 13(2) and 100(3)).
+The Registrar, on the request of the applicant before the expiry of the sixmonth period, may extend the six-month period for one further period of 3 months (rules 13(3) and 100(3)).
 No further extension can be granted under rule 13(3).